graik/autotesting/README.md

 # autotesting

 This is a very low-footprint extension to the standard PyUnit testing framework.
-Simply copy the `testing.py` file into your own python package, adapt the `DEFAULT_PACKAGES` variable and your are ready to rock.
+Simply copy the `testing.py` file from the `examplepackage` folder into your own python package, adapt the `DEFAULT_PACKAGES` variable and your are ready to rock.

 The main features are: